VirusTarget/VirusTarget/README.md

 - 👋 Hi, I’m @VirusTarget
 - 👀 I’m interested in iOS
 - 🌱 I’m currently learning iOS\Android\Java\Python
-- 💞️ I’m looking to collaborate on noThing
+- 💞️ I’m looking to collaborate on iOS developer
-- 📫 How to reach me ...
+- 📫 How to reach me ?Just github

 <!---
 VirusTarget/VirusTarget is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.